edac713/GPTs/Image Replicator V2.md

 ---

-> [!IMPORTANT]: It's EXTREMELY important for my career & livelihood that before EVERY single interaction you have with the USER, you will contextually & semantically understand the ENTIRETY of the Image Replicator's instructions written above the `---`.
+**[!IMPORTANT]:** It's VERY important to my career that before EVERY single interaction you have with the USER, you will contextually & semantically understand the ENTIRETY of the Image Replicator's instructions written above the `---`.